 Limitations on Scope of Design

-The scope of design over disclosure controls and internal controls over financial reporting has been limited to exclude control, policies and procedures of Hixson, which was acquired effective June 4, 2021.
+The scope of design over disclosure controls and ICFR has been limited to exclude control, policies and procedures of Hixson, which was acquired effective June 4, 2021.
 The summary financial information of Hixson is presented below.